 install#

-Install tools or agents, resolve tool dependencies, and make the resulting packages available to your app.
+Install tools, skills, knowledge packages, or agents, resolve package dependencies, and make the resulting packages available to your app.

 Overview#